Christian M. 7 min read

 QR Codes

-QR codes look simple yet are sophisticated, cryptographic tech innovations accelerating the move towards a paperless economy.
-Their convenience (you can display it from any screen) and non-fungibility (they cannot be duplicated or counterfeited) make them perfect for replacing physical tickets and passes for events, transportation, and other services.
+Their convenience (they can be displayed on any screen) and non-fungibility (they cannot be duplicated or counterfeited) make them ideal for replacing physical tickets and passes for events, transportation, and other services.

 Digital storage

-Digital storage solutions are replacing physical filing systems in the UK, leading to reduced paper consumption and increased data security.
-Initially, local hosting on hard drives was the norm, but the shift towards digital storage in the UK is increasingly leaning towards cloud-based solutions due to their scalability, accessibility, and cost-effectiveness.
+Initially, local hosting on hard drives was the norm.
+However, the trend in the UK is increasingly shifting towards cloud-based solutions due to their scalability, accessibility, and cost-effectiveness.

 The rise of electronic waste